Umuzi-org/ACN-syllabus/content/projects/oop/animals/part1/_index.md

 └── package.json
 ```

-**Note**: Please export your class using the following syntax at the end of the code:
+**Note**: Please export all your created classes using the following syntax at the end of the code:

 ```

-module.exports = {className: className}
+module.exports = {class1Name, class2Name, ...}

 ```